gingerlong/gingerlong.github.io/index.md

 - Defining a phylogenetic tree with the minimum number of small-state characters, joint with T. Wang, submitted.

- - Making a Network Orchard by arc deletions, joint with G. Chen, J. Kozik, X. Zhu, J. Zhu, submitted.
+ - The AT-number of the line graph of multicircuits and multicomplete bipartite graphs, joint with G. Chen, J. Kozik, X. Zhu, J. Zhu, submitted.

-- Quantum homormorphism orders.
+- Quantum homormorphism orders. submitted.

+- On the Generalized Nearest Neighbor Interchange Operations, joint with Stefan Gruenewald, Peter Humphries, Taoyang Wu.

-- Constrained homomorphism partial orders. joint with J. Fiala, J. Hubicka.
+- Constrained homomorphism partial orders, joint with J. Fiala, J. Hubicka.

 - Proximity Measures for Classes of Phylogenetic Networks, joint with L. van Iersel, M. Jones, E. Julien, Y. Murakami.